alexpetros/unplannedobsolescence.com/content/blog/less-htmx-is-more.md

 <script src="/htmx-1.9.4.js"></script>
 ```

-Then all my users' browses will consider it a new file and ask for the server for it again.
+The next time each of my users loads that page, their browsers will see that the page requires a new file it doesn't have, and ask for the server for it again.

 If I don't even want to include a version number—maybe for a file like `stylesheet.css`—I can use a URL query.